PayPal Developer Logo

 1. Find the id in the response of the order you created and copy the value.

-2. In the left panel, select your fork of the PayPal collection.
+2. Select your fork of the PayPal collection.

 3. In the Variables tab, enter the value you copied in the order_id field.